An M* Proxy for Sparse Recovery Performance: Algorithms for Regularized Dictionary Learning

-Finally, the update with respect to $F$ is done as in part \ref{ss:opt-m*}, using a stochastic gradient descent to minimize $M^*$ on the Stiefel Manifold.
+Finally, the update with respect to $F$ is done as in Algorithm~\ref{algo:generic}, using a stochastic gradient descent to minimize $M^*$ on the Stiefel Manifold.
 The complete $M^*$-penalized dictionary learning algorithm is then detailed as Algorithm~\ref{algo:pen-dico}.